 This is a shortened version of the article.
 For more details please download the original article in PDF format entitled: “ Natural Heavy Metal Chelators: Do they work?”

-This paper examines the systematic research that has been conducted over the last 5 years on various natural substances that are purported in the literature to work at mobilising and eliminating heavy metals.
-The research presented here examines the results using a number of natural substances, and their combinations, as well as a unique compound that had powerful synergistic effects against the majority of heavy metals, including mercury.
+This paper examines the systematic research that was conducted on various natural substances that are purported in the literature to work at mobilising and eliminating heavy metals.
+The research presented here examines the results using a number of natural metal chelators, and their combinations, as well as a unique compound that had powerful synergistic effects against the majority of heavy metals, including mercury.

 Most of the natural substances were tested using a double blind, placebo controlled study – some were found to work with some metals, one particular one, Cilantro, was found to retain more metals than baseline (which could be detrimental) and only one compound tested was found to mobilise all metals tested.
 This particular oral formula called HMD™ underwent further double-blind, placebo controlled trials with 350 people.
 Pre- and post-provocation samples of urine and faeces were collected and analysed for a variety of heavy metals using Inductively Coupled Plasma Mass Spectrometry (ICP-MS) as well as Atomic Fluorescence Spectrometry (AFS).